 Great places to buy video games from Japan

 New and Retro stuff alike.
 Very helpful and nice staff.
 If you search for something obscure and can’t find it: Just send these guys a mail.
 I’m sure they can get it for you.
-They recently upgraded their shop which now sports a really beautiful design and expanded their selection to figures, art books, body pillows and dvds/blu-rays.
-The condition is always as described and (Japanese style) a lot better then you would expect.
-I really like the idea behind bitcoin and am using it whenever possible.
-Solaris is accepting bitcoin as a payment as well (among paypal/credit card) which makes ’em the perfect choice for everything who wants to pay with the crypto currency.
-Excellent packaging and make Solaris Japan an excellent place to shop especially for Japanese retro games..
+They recently upgraded their shop which now sports a really beautiful design and expanded their selection to figures, art books, body pillows, and DVDs/Blu-rays.
+The condition is always as described and (Japanese style) a lot better than you would expect.
+I really like the idea of bitcoin and am using it whenever possible.
+Solaris is accepting bitcoin as payment as well (among PayPal/credit card) which makes ’em the perfect choice for everything who wants to pay with cryptocurrency.
+Excellent packaging and make Solaris Japan an excellent place to shop especially for Japanese retro games.

-Customs: Not a probem here.
-Solaris will downmark the prices according to your wish and will even send you a special bill with the amount you requested.
+Customs: Not a problem here.
+Solaris will down mark the prices according to your wish and will even send you a special bill with the amount you requested.
 I have never seen this kind of service anywhere else.
 So if you want to buy “bigger” things, this might be the place to order.
-There is nothing more moronic then writing a 7$ value on a package with the size of a PS4.
+There is nothing more moronic than writing a 7$ value on a package with the size of a PS4.
 Get my drift?
 Right.

 Customs: I recently had to pay customs when I received my Arale-chan figure.
 But it was quite comfortable with a real invoice on the outside which was accepted by the officials.
 I paid directly on my doorstep when the postman rang twice.
 Never had an issue with books though.

-Great shop with very good prices which are comparable to amazon Japan.
+Great shop with very good prices which are comparable to Amazon Japan.
 Preorders are usually sold out quickly and a “backorder” can take a couple of days so you might want to pre-order early if you really want that title.
-After that the game is usually sold out for good which makes amiami only an option for brand new releases.
-They always have “special” amiami editions which contain so called bookstore-cards 図書か If I’m informed correctly these can be used as a gift cards.

 The shipping costs will be determined after ordering with an actual quote for prices.
 You can select different shipping options at the checkout but after ordering when AmiAmi gets back to you with a quote for shipping to your place they will have determined the prices for all shipping options and you can choose again.